nuket/TwitGrid/README.md

    ```

 4. Reload the page and enjoy.

+5. **Desktops**

-5. Page Up / Down will smooth scroll the whole viewport, snapping to the next set of feeds.
+   *Page Up / Down* will smooth scroll the whole viewport, snapping to the next set of feeds.
-   Or you can drill down into individual user feeds.
+   *Mouse Wheel Up / Down* scrolls the individual user feeds.
+   *Home / End* scrolls to the top / bottom, as expected.

+   **Mobile**

+   Tap the navigation buttons to flip pages, or drag individual feeds.

+## Live Demo

+See a live demo version here -- https://vilimpoc.org/research/TwitGrid/

 ## The View